The Handbook of Tennessee Boating Laws and Responsibilities

 The Official Boating Handbook of the Tennessee Wildlife Resources Agency - Web Version

 Those born after January 1, 1989

-- Tennessee residents must successfully complete the TWRA Boating Safety Exam and carry on board the Boating Safety Education Certificate issued by the Tennessee Wildlife Resources Agency (TWRA) when operating a vessel on Tennessee waters.
+- Tennessee residents must successfully complete the TWRA Boating Safety Exam and carry on board the Boating Safety Education Certificate issued by the TWRA when operating a vessel on Tennessee waters.
 Only the TWRA–issued certificate will be accepted as meeting the requirements of Tennessee law.
 This does not apply to non-residents or persons who rent a vessel.

 - Operators of vessels powered by engines of 8.5 horsepower or less and operators of sailboats under sail alone are not required to possess the Boating Safety Education Certificate.

 To operate a motorized vessel of more than 8.5 horsepower

 - Those less than 12 years old must have a supervisor on board who is at least 18 years old and able to take immediate control of the vessel.
 The supervisor, if born after January 1, 1989, also must have a Boating Safety Education Certificate issued by TWRA.

 - Those 12 years old or older operating alone must have a Boating Safety Education Certificate issued by TWRA.

 Those less than 16 years of age may not rent a personal watercraft (PWC).